adversinc/node-sandbox-ex/README.md

 Detecting output on STDERR
 --------------------------

-If something ever goes on within the sandbox, by default it doesn't get printed to the main process' STDOUT.
+If something ever goes wrong within the sandbox, by default it doesn't get printed to the main process' `STDOUT`.
 Instead, you need to listen on the `stderr` event and do it yourself, eg:

 ```javascript
 sb.on("stderr", function(text){